luisrodrigues/snippethub/README.md

 # SnippetHub
 Simple fullstack project to learn Go.
 The goal is to build a website like pastebin or such.

+Feel free to fork or copy the code and use it as a base for your own projects.

 ![homepage](/images/homepage.png "Snippethub homepage")
 ## Routes
 - TODO: auth routes